nditcommunity/nditcommunity.github.io/README.md

 The owners of the repo are [@hayleyw7](https://github.com/hayleyw7), [@royemosby](https://github.com/royemosby), & [@jmkoni](https://github.com/jmkoni).

+### Is there a code of conduct?

+Our general [code of conduct](https://github.com/nditcommunity/ndit-code-of-conduct) applies here.

 ### Where do meet, ask for help, or chat with the team?

 We try to keep specific discourse in tickets and PRs.
 We also plan & brainstorm more generally in the [#community-website](https://nd-in-tech.slack.com/archives/C06TM05PNNR) channel in the Neurodiversity In Tech Slack Workspace ([join here](nd-in-tech.org)).